linroger/Wealth-of-Nations/Advanced Investments/Lecture 1- Probability Distributions of Returns.md

 One way of getting some rough idea about likely plausible magnitudes for risk aversion is to look at the portfolio of the "average" investor (with "average" we really mean wealth-weighted average,  but to reduce clutter,  we'll just say "average").
 How does the average investor's portfolio look like?
 Let's do a rough back-of-the-envelope calculation where we treat all bonds,  government and corporate,  as risk-free asset and let's treat stocks as the risky asset class.
 We ignore other assets.
 Then we compute the average investor's equity share as the total market value of equity securities divided by the sum of outstanding equity and debt securities held by U.S. domestic investors.
 The Financial Accounts of the United States tells us that this share is $57 \%$ at the end of 2022.
 Figure 1.12 shows the post-WWII history of this equity share.

-So to explain the average investor's asset allocation at the end of 2022 with our formula (1.26),  we need it to yield
+So to explain the average investor's [[Lecture 2- Asset Allocation with Multiple Risky Assets|asset allocation]] at the end of 2022 with our formula (1.26),  we need it to yield

 $$